SeldonIO/mlgraph/docs/seldon-impl.md

 # Seldon Implementation

-The MLGraph spec will replace the SeldonDeployment spec.
+The MLGraph spec will replace the SeldonDeployment CRD as an evolution for non KNative customers who want more customization.

 ## Examples

+Examples for existing SeldonDeployments and their converted MLGraph specs are shown below.

 ### Single Model